odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

 {: .note}
-I used an [alias](/en/apv/articles/sql-join/#null) in the SQL query to define a name of the computed column.
+I used an [alias](/en/apv/articles/sql-join/#aliases) in the SQL query to define a name of the computed column.
 It is important to know the column name, because we need to reference it in the PHP script.

 ## Task -- Print Data in HTML
 A big task lies ahead of you.
 Print `first_name`, `last_name`, `nickname` and `age` rounded to years of all persons ordered by `last_name` and `first_name` (ascending).
 Print the persons in a HTML table, one row each.
-Use layout template](todo) for the HTML page.
+Use [layout template](/en/apv/walkthrough/templates-layout/) for the HTML page.
 Again, approach the task in steps, e.g.:

 1. Make a static HTML page with some sample data (skip this if you are confident with templates).